 Later psychologists and behavioral specialists developed a variety of practical tools to apply Marston’s theory.
 Currently, there are many assessment and measurement tools based on the DISC model.

-In the DISC model as taught by Personality Insights consultants, the full range of normal human behavior is defined by a circle divided into quadrants as described below.
+One way to describe the DISC model is see it as a circle, representing the full range of normal human behavior, divided into quadrants as described below.

 Divide a circle in half horizontally.
 The upper half represents outgoing or fast-paced people.
 The lower half represents reserved or slower-paced people.
 Outgoing people tend to move fast, talk fast, and decide fast.
 Reserved people tend to speak more slowly and softer than outgoing people, and they generally prefer to consider things thoroughly before making a decision.